 Newminster, a son of the imported The Marquis, had carried Andrew Chirnside’s colours to victory in the very first Caulfield Cup run in the autumn of 1879 and stood most of his stud career on lease at St Albans.
 Oceana had carried the colours of Daniel Cooper initially and ran for two seasons, winning just one race – a minor six-furlong handicap at Hawkesbury, although Cooper had parted company with her by then.
 Afterwards, she went to the unregistered meetings but became so bad in her wind as to be useless.
 This yearling was her fourth foal, and the best to date was Froude, the winner of ten races.
 Idalia, the dam of Oceana, was a sister to Briseis, but a stud failure nonetheless, the best of her stock being the rather second-rate Belmont.

-One man in attendance at the Showgrounds that day and who had his eye on the colt was James Wilson junior.
-Young Jim was just fifteen when his father had bought the St Albans’ Stud and began breeding and training his horses there.
+One man in attendance at the Showgrounds that day and who had his eye on the colt was James Wilson jr. Young Jim was just fifteen when his father had bought the St Albans’ Stud and began breeding and training his horses there.
 Although his father had sold out in 1885, he still knew every acre of its grounds and most of its broodmares besides.
 The Newminster colt attracted his attention because, apart from his commanding appearance, his maternal great-grand-dam was none other than the legendary Musidora, one of the two foundation mares that had made St Albans famous.
 Rather than make a bid for the yearling himself, he feigned disinterest and engaged Ned Sparrow, the breezy secretary of the Geelong Race Club to act for him.
 Ned made a bird of it by getting the chestnut for 120 guineas.
-James Wilson junior registered the colt as Newhaven and took him away to Bonny Vale to be broken-in.
+James Wilson jr registered the colt as Newhaven and took him away to Bonny Vale to be broken in.
 The chestnut colt fired his imagination from his very first gallop despite an extravagantly high front-end action.